How Tastemade’s ‘Struggle Meals’ became the food TV everyone craves right now

 The wager was correct.

-Overall viewership for Struggle Meals, which has an audience of 2.5 million across all platforms, shot up 40% between mid-March to May as Celenza taught his audience how to make a zesty white bean dip using just a handful of ingredients; how to combine canned tomatoes, frozen peas, and rice in a full-bodied meal; and how to turn peanut butter into a vegetable stir-fry sauce.
+Overall viewership for Struggle Meals, which has an audience of 1 million viewers cross-platform per week, shot up 40% between mid-March to May as Celenza taught his audience how to make a zesty white bean dip using just a handful of ingredients; how to combine canned tomatoes, frozen peas, and rice in a full-bodied meal; and how to turn peanut butter into a vegetable stir-fry sauce.
 (The show’s most popular episode ever was “Put an egg on it,” in which Celenza preaches the values of cracking an egg on top of, among other things, leftover rice and Ramen noodles.
 The show generated 6.3 million views on Facebook.)

 Among Celenza’s other fiscally conscious innovations is his “packet drawer,” where he stores packets of soy sauce, ketchup, and other takeout sauces, resourcefully spilling them into dishes as he cooks.
 Through IG Live, Celenza has been able to interact in real time with his audience, taking their questions and suggestions.
 The looser format also brought innovations such as bringing on celebrity guests, including Shailene Woodley, who virtually cooked a vegan lentil dahl with Celenza on one episode.